 - Example: The way people embody the vision and values of the organization.
 Call out the times when someone goes above and beyond to help another person.
 Give a shout-out to those who do the right thing for a customer, especially when it’s hard on them.

 No need to wait for the next meeting, start now:

 - Take five minutes to brainstorm three people you can recognize this week.

 - Carry a few cards with you so you can write a note the next time you have a few minutes.

 - Make it a habit.
 Carve out fifteen minutes in your schedule to write these notes and block it on your calendar.

-Many of us have more time now that we’re not stuck in traffic, attending networking events, scrambling to get to kids’ activities or travelling for work.
-Take the opportunity to re-purpose some of that time to let people know you see them, you value what they’re doing, you appreciate their effort, and you are proud of the example they set for others.
+Take the opportunity to re-purpose any free time in your week to let people know you see them, you value what they’re doing, you appreciate their effort, and you are proud of the example they set for others.